How far apart should the electrical receptacles be spaced?

 AFCI-protected receptacles, which recognize arcing in the circuit for fire protection, have also been phased into the code requirements.
 See our blog When did arc fault circuit interrupter (AFCI) breakers first become required? to learn more.

 And receptacles that only open to allow standard cord prongs (and not any metal object that a curious child may try to stick into it), called tamper resistant, are the latest improvement.
 See How I can tell if a receptacle outlet is tamper resistant? for details.
+Also, for height of receptacles, see What is the height requirement for an electric receptacle outlet?

 To learn more about electrical wiring, devices, and receptacles, see these other blog posts: